 A walkway connects this memorial hall and the atomic bomb museum.
 Come here to pray, meditate, and reflect.
 It is free to visit the memorial hall.

 Atomic Bomb Hypocentre Park

-A small park close to the Atomic Bomb Museum is where the atomic bomb went off.
+The atomic bomb went off in a small park close to the Atomic Bomb Museum.
 The park houses a smooth, black stone column that marks the point above where the bomb exploded.
 You can also see some relics from the bomb blast, like a section of the wall from the destroyed Urakami Cathedral.